steadramon/ESPGeiger/docs/hardware/cajoeiot.md

 <img id="espghwimg" src="img/cajoeiot.png" alt="Cajoe GC-ESP32 - IoT Geiger Counter">

-ESPGeiger is compatible with the Cajoe GC-ESP32, providing an alternate custom firmware - extending the existing functionality with all of the added features of ESPGeiger.
+ESPGeiger is compatible with the Cajoe GC-ESP32 (IOT-GM), providing an alternate custom firmware - extending the existing functionality with all of the added features of ESPGeiger.

 The Cajoe GC-ESP32 has a inbuilt ESP32 to which ESPGeiger can be installed.
 The ESP32 does not have a function in the running of the Cajoe geiger counter, this is very similar to a classic Cajoe counter, with the main counter circuit being independent from the ESP32.